Qlien/PyMusicMaker/README.md

 Sounds made in PyMusicMaker can be saved and loaded by selecting specified option in File menu button.
 Sounds can be saved as wav files.

 bits per minute (field present by the play and pause buttons) can be modified changing tempo of the sound.

+Libraries used in project, and necessary run app:
+-	wxPython
+-	PyAudio
+-	NumPy
+-	scipy.io